Allo-Moa/MIPS/README.md

 # MIPS
-Please use mars4_5 application to run these programs
+Please use mars4_5 application to run this program

 snake:  snake game
   tools -> BitMap display 16px * 16px units; 256px * 256px for sizes of display : connect to MIPS